Justification of Red List Category

 Conservation Actions Proposed

-The following information refers to the species's European range only: Continued monitoring of population control measures.
+The following information refers to the species's European range only: Continue monitoring population control measures.

 Text account compilers